MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/sending-network-data-with-net-rings.md

 Here is a typical post and drain sequence for a driver whose device transmits data in order, such as a simple PCI NIC.

 1. Call [**NetTxQueueGetRingCollection**](https://docs.microsoft.com/windows-hardware/drivers/ddi/nettxqueue/nf-nettxqueue-nettxqueuegetringcollection) to retrieve the transmit queue's ring collection structure.
 You can store this in the queue's context space to reduce calls out of the driver.
+Use the ring collection to retrieve the transmit queue's packet ring.
 2. Post data to hardware:
-    1. Use the ring collection to retrieve the transmit queue's packet ring.
-    2. Allocate a UINT32 variable for the packet index and set it to the packet ring's **NextIndex**, which is the start of the post subsection of the ring.
+    1. Allocate a UINT32 variable for the packet index and set it to the packet ring's **NextIndex**, which is the start of the post subsection of the ring.
-    3. Do the following in a loop:
+    2. Do the following in a loop:
         1. Get a packet by calling [**NetRingGetPacketAtIndex**](https://docs.microsoft.com/windows-hardware/drivers/ddi/ring/nf-ring-netringgetpacketatindex) with the packet index.
         2. Check if this packet should be ignored.
 If it should be ignored, skip to step 6 of this loop.
 If not, continue.
         3. Get this packet's fragments.
 Retrieve the transmit queue's fragment ring from the ring collection, retrieve the beginning of the packet's fragments from the packet's **FragmentIndex** member, then retrieve the end of the packet's fragments by calling [**NetRingIncrementIndex**](https://docs.microsoft.com/windows-hardware/drivers/ddi/ring/nf-ring-netringincrementindex) with the packet's **FragmentCount**.